As of 11:59pm on Tuesday, 21 September Auckland will be in Alert Level 3. This means our visitor policy has changed. Please see here for full details.

-These training workshops have been specifically designed to assist Registered Nurses working in Primary Health Care towards competency underpinned by theoretical knowledge in the practical skills required to insert peripheral IV cannulae and/or take blood samples.
+This training workshop has been specifically designed to assist Registered Nurses and other qualified Healthcare Professionals working in Primary Health Care towards competency underpinned by theoretical knowledge in the practical skills required to insert peripheral IV cannula and/or take blood samples.

 This training is not applicable to those wanting to train as a Phlebotomist.

 By the end of this training participants will be able to:

 Date: Refer to Trybooking website for availability (see registration process below for links)